karlzw/karlzw/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 40px></picture> **About me**
 - 👀 I’m an Aspiring Actuary with Data Science and Full Stack Web Development Skills
 - 🌱 I hold a BSc (Hons) in Actuarial Science
-- ✨ I love working with Python, it's the goat
+- ✨ I love working with Python & Javascript,
 - 📫 Give me your idea and I will make you a 🧊 Cool Web App
 <br>